mayuropensource/PuffinBASIC/README.md

 float64 has '#' suffix, and String has '$' suffix.
 If a suffix is omitted, default data type assumed, the global default is Float64.

-There are two kinds of variables:
+There are three kinds of variables:
 1. Scalar variable stores a single value, e.g. A%
 1. Array variable stores a multi-dimensional array.
 An array variable must defined using DIM statement.
 An array can have any number of dimensions.
 The minimum array index is 0 and maximum is dimension length - 1.
+1. Composite variable such as struct, list, set and dict.

 Example:
 ```